jlandy99/MarchMadnessPredictor/README.md

 #### Historical Data
 I have not yet incorporated historical tournament data into my model.
 This is not going to be a simple addition, but it definitely would be interesting to see if adding this could increase my accuracy.

+#### Regression vs. Classification
+As mentioned above, I am currently using Gradient Boosted Decision Trees for my classifier.
+It can be noted that these can also work very well in regression problems.
+I think it would be interesting to try to approach this as a regression problem, as the score difference could give more information than simply a binary classification of win/loss.